-To solve this problems supply chain managers have found simple and effective ways to slow down decomposition processes during transportation and storage.
+To solve these problems, supply chain managers have found simple and effective ways to slow down decomposition processes during transportation and storage.
 They keep products at the right temperatures and in the right air conditions with:

 Refrigerated parcel lockers

 Food-oriented lockers solutions keep the right temperature with cooling systems.
-They ensure the comfort of consumer with availability and quality - you can pickup your food fresh event after few hours of storage.
+They ensure the comfort of a consumer with availability and quality - you can pick up your food fresh even after a few hours of storage.

 The service called Lodówkomat is pioneered by a well-known Polish delivery provider operating internationally – InPost.

-It merges the idea of outsourcing of grocery shopping with a convenient collection of the package from the refrigerated machine available 24/7/365.
+It merges the idea of outsourcing the grocery shopping with a convenient collection of the package from the refrigerated machine available 24/7/365.

 The customers do not have to be at home at the delivery time and can collect their parcel on their way home at any suitable moment of the day.
-At the same time, the refrigerated lockers have compartments with temperatures of +16C, +4C and -18C, which enable the storage of different types of produce, including frozen food, in the right conditions.
+At the same time, the refrigerated lockers have compartments with temperatures of +16C, +4C and -18C, which allow to store different types of produce, including frozen food, in the right conditions.

-Very similar system appeared at the beginning of 2020 in Finland.
-Parcel machines combines storage at room and refrigerator temperatures to ensure high quality of goods.
+A very similar system appeared at the beginning of 2020 in Finland.
+Parcel machines combine storage at room and refrigerator temperatures to ensure high quality of goods.
 The service delivered by Smartmile is directed to customers who buy groceries online.

 Lunchbox by Sodexo - cold chain management solution for office

-Sodexo makes lunch break more enjoyable for office employees.
+Sodexo makes a lunch break more enjoyable for office employees.
 Lunchbox by Sodexo is an innovative service based on Ricoh's refrigerated Smart Lockers.
 The company supports flexible workplaces.
-This means giving the possibility to choose between the company restaurant and an easy and immediate take-away service.
+This means giving the possibility to choose between the company cafeteria and an easy and immediate take-away service.